 Most Drivers are Better than Average

-Around 88% of American drivers consider themselves to be above average at driving, according to Psychological scientists at New York University.
+Around 88% of American drivers considered themselves to be above average at driving, according to a Swedish study published in 1981.
 At face value this seems like a contradiction.
 How could 88% of people be better than average?
-This is often been used as example of Illusory superiority where people over-rate their own ability and under-rate the abilities of others.
+This has often been used as example of Illusory superiority where people over-rate their own ability and under-rate the abilities of others.
 Illusory superiority is certainly a real effect and probably explains part of why American drivers rate themselves higher than Swedish drivers.
 But what I want to demonstrate is that 88% percent of people rating themselves better than average is not an inherent contradiction.

 If you were to ask someone to rate their driving ability and why they felt that way, you might expect them to supply you with two compelling pieces of information to justify their decision: the number of accidents they have been involved in, and their number of traffic citations.
 If someone were to tell you they are a good driver because they haven’t had ticket or been involved in an accident, you might take that as evidence toward their driving ability.
 After all, those two considerations can make a huge impact on a persons insurance rate.